-In January 2013, we signed a memorandum with Jadrová a vyraďovacia spoločnost, a. s., (JAVYS) and Rosatom allowing Rosatom to receive requisite information about the current status of preparations for a new nuclear build project in the area of Jaslovské Bohunice.
-Based on the memorandum, the potential partner may obtain relevant information which would allow it to start negotiations on its possible involvement in the project and its potential acquisition of an equity stake in JESS (Jadrová energetická spoločnosť Slovenska, a. s.), the joint-venture between ČEZ (49%) and the Slovak government-owned company of JAVYS (51%).
+In January 2013, we signed a memorandum with Jadrová a vyraďovacia spoločnosť, a. s., (JAVYS) and Rosatomallowing Rosatomto receive requisite information about the current status of preparations for a new nuclear project in the area of Jaslovské Bohunice.
+Based on the memorandum, Rosatom may obtain relevant information which would allow it to start negotiations on its possible involvement in the project and its potential acquisition of an equity stake in JESS (Jadrová energetická spoločnosť Slovenska, a. s.), the joint-venture between ČEZ (49%) and the Slovak government-owned company of JAVYS (51%).